-- Choose a quiet location to avoid interruptions. - Test your camera, microphone, and audio in advance to prevent technical issues. - Keep your phone and computer plugged in, or have your device chargers nearby. - Pay attention to the background, ensuring it is neat and presentable. - Consider using a professional digital background if necessary.
+- Choose a quiet location to avoid interruptions. - Test your camera, microphone, and audio in advance to prevent technical issues. - Pay attention to the background, ensuring it is neat and presentable. - Consider using a professional digital background if necessary.

 Practice interview: If you feel nervous, consider conducting a practice interview.
 This helps familiarize yourself with common questions and boosts your confidence.
 This can be done with a trusted friend or family member, or simply by answering example interview questions out loud by yourself.